 If you've started your trailer shopping recently you've likely come across these abbreviations and phrases you've never heard before which can be very confusing, so we're here to take that definition confusion off your plate!

-*Many states have CDL (Commercial Drivers License) requirements when the trailer's GVWR is over 10,000 lbs; to avoid the CDL requirement you'll find many trailers de-rated by the manufacturer to just under the CDL weight requirement (9990# or 9900# in CA).
-Similarly, you'll find single axle trailers de-rated to 2990# because any trailer with a GVWR over 3000lbs requires brakes in some states like CA.
+*Many states like California have CDL (Commercial Drivers License) requirements when the trailer's GVWR is over 10,001 lbs; to avoid the CDL requirement you'll find many trailers de-rated by the manufacturer to just under the CDL weight requirement (9990# or 9900# in CA).
+Similarly, you'll find single axle trailers de-rated to 2990# or 2900# because any trailer with a GVWR over 3000 lbs requires brakes in states like CA.

 The Trailer's Payload Capacity is the total weight of the cargo you can add to the trailer safely.
 Payload capacity is also sometimes referred to as your cargo capacity.
 The Payload Capacity is usually stickered on the trailer near the VIN#.
 It can be found by Subtracting the Empty Weight of the trailer from the stickered GVWR.

 The most popular methods of payment for trailer purchases are Credit Cards and Financing.
-The best deals and discounts we can give are based on Cash or Wire Transfer, because these forms of payment don’t charge significant dealer fees, unlike the swipe of any Debit or Credit card.
+The best deals and discounts we can give are based on Cash or Wire Transfer payments, because these forms of payment don’t charge dealer fees, unlike the swipe of any Debit or Credit card.

-We only recommend purchasing a National Name Brand open or enclosed trailer.
-National Name Brand Trailers have dealers in most U.S. states to take care of your sales and warranty service needs regardless where your travels take you.
+We only recommend purchasing a National Name Brand enclosed trailer.
+National Name Brand Trailers have dealers in most (if not all) U.S. states to take care of your sales and warranty service needs regardless where your travels take you and the trailer.
 These brands have factories throughout the U.S. that are staffed with expert welders, engineers, and other craftsmen who know how to build the best trailers because they use trailers.
 They choose the highest quality parts including LED lights, American-made axles, one-piece wiring harnesses, tube main frame construction, to name a few of the superior features included standard with a great quality brand.
-Many National Name Brands on the market are owned by larger corporations who have prioritized building the safest and most durable trailers possible; Norco Trailers proudly carries Universal Trailer Corporation’s Featherlite Trailers—all-aluminum trailers considered to be the Rolls-Royce of the trailer industry—as well as Haulmark Trailers steel framed enclosed trailers.
-Our Corona Location that is coming soon is also a Wells Cargo Trailer dealer.
-Our Norco and Escondido stores carry a huge inventory of Pace American and Look Trailers.
+Many National Name Brands on the market are owned by larger corporations who have prioritized building the safest and most durable trailers possible; Norco Trailers proudly carries Universal Trailer Corporation’s Featherlite Trailers—all-aluminum trailers considered to be the Rolls Royce of the trailer industry—as well as Haulmark and Wells Cargo Trailers steel framed enclosed trailers.
+Our Norco and Escondido stores also carry a huge inventory of Pace American and Look Trailers enclosed trailers.

-Just like with everything else in life, when it comes to purchasing a trailer you get what you pay for, which is why we only recommend purchasing a National Name Brand trailer; you may pay a little more initially but what you invest now saves you both time and money throughout the trailer’s much longer lifespan than it's cheaper competition.
+Just like with everything else in life, when it comes to purchasing a trailer you get what you pay for, which is why we only recommend purchasing a National Name Brand trailer; you may pay a little more initially but what you invest now saves you both time and money over the trailer’s much longer lifespan than it's cheaper competition.

-We'll keep our reasons brief, because this subject has been written about all over the Internet.
-Steel is heavier than aluminum, is less expensive than aluminum, but is prone to rust and corrosion.
-All-aluminum trailers like Featherlite trailers are built with aluminum alloy that is about as strong as steel, is rust and corrosion resistant, is substantially lighter than steel, but tends to cost double the price of a steel trailer and last twice as long as a comparable steel framed trailers.
+We'll keep our reasons brief here, because this subject has been written about all over the Internet.
+Steel is heavier than aluminum, it's less expensive than aluminum, but is prone to rust and corrosion.
+All-aluminum trailers like Featherlite's trailers are built with an aluminum alloy that is about as strong as steel, is rust and corrosion resistant, is substantially lighter than steel, but tends to cost double the price and last twice as long as a comparable steel framed trailers.

 To Read Featherlite Trailers' Comprehensive Explanation of the Differences between Steel and Aluminum Trailers, Click Here.

-Call us or visit our store in person, and we'd be happy to help you figure our which profile would be best for your need.
+Call us or visit our store in person, and we'd be happy to help you figure out which profile would be best for your needs.

 In California, any trailer with a GVWR of 3,000 pounds or more is required to have brakes.
-You’ll find many single axle trailers in our showroom equipped with 3,500 lb axles that are de-rated so their sticker shows a GVWR of 2990 lbs.
-This sticker allows you to avoid the additional few hundred dollar upgrade to add brakes, but it does take away 600 lbs from your potential payload capacity on the trailer.
+You’ll find many single axle trailers at our stores equipped with 3,500 lb axles that are de-rated so their sticker shows a GVWR of 2990 lbs.
+This sticker allows you to avoid the additional ~$500 upgrade to add brakes, but it does take away ~600 lbs from your potential payload capacity on the trailer.

 Typically, the payload capacity will be around 1,500 lbs in a de-rated single axle enclosed trailer (give or take a couple hundred pounds depending on size).
-If you want to carry more weight you should either add brakes or opt for a tandem axle.
-A National Name Brand tandem axle trailer has brakes equipped on all 4 wheels, and comes standard with an emergency break-away system to stop the trailer in the event that it ever detaches from your vehicle when towing.
+If you want to carry more weight you should either add brakes or opt for a tandem axle trailer.
+A National Name Brand's tandem axle trailers have brakes equipped on all 4 wheels, and comes standard with an emergency break-away system to stop the trailer in the event that it ever detaches from your vehicle while towing.

 Yes!
 LED lights last years longer, they use less energy, and they are brighter than standard incandescent bulbs.
-The Incandescent lights come standard on the entry-level trailers offered by our steel brands, but it is up to each dealer that orders their trailers to decide if they’ll keep this standard feature or upgrade the lights to all LED running lights.
+The LED taillights and Incandescent running lights come standard on the entry-level trailers offered by our steel framed enclsoed brands, but it is up to each dealer that orders their trailers to decide if they’ll keep this standard feature or upgrade the lights to all LED running lights.

 At Norco Trailers we order 90% of our entry-level trailers with several upgrades we know make a lasting difference as the owner of one of these trailers.
 One of those upgrades is LED running lights!
 Not only do the small bullet LEDs look better unlit, but they’re way brighter increasing your trailer’s visibility for safe towing in the daylight or at night!